ArjanCodes/examples/datascience_tips/Outline_part_2.md

 ## Introduction (talking head)

 Last week, I showed you the first steps to refactor a data science project.
-Today, I'm going to complete the work, let's first recap what I've done so far.
+Today, I'm going to complete the work by looking into how we can improve the way that the overall program can be structured.
+As I've said in the previous video as well, I'm not a data scientist myself, but I'm learning about the topic at the moment.
+A great way to do that is via Skillshare, who's the sponsor of this video.

+(skillshare promo)

 # Code recap (screencast)